cxong/cdogs-sdl/README.md

 ---------------

-C-Dogs SDL is a classic overhead run-and-gun game, supporting up to 4 players in co-op and 1v1 modes.
-Customize your player, choose from up to 11 weapons, and try the dozens of user-created campaigns.
+C-Dogs SDL is a classic overhead run-and-gun game, supporting up to 4 players in co-op and deathmatch modes.
+Customize your player, choose from up to 11 weapons, and try over 100 user-created campaigns.
 Have fun!

 For the latest release notes please see https://github.com/cxong/cdogs-sdl/wiki/Release-Notes